Skip to main content

 Configure access rights for the user

-User root can create users and grant them rights to folders.
-If you create a user, a folder and assign the user as the owner of the folder, only that user will have full read, write and execute rights to the files in the folder.
+The root user can create users and grant them rights to folders.
+If you create a user, a folder, and assign the user as the owner of the folder, only that user will have full read, write, and execute rights to the files in the folder.

 1. Mount the file storage.